-Problems with the Jaw Can Cause Sleep Apnea
+TMJ Pain Can Cause Sleep Apnea

 In fact, underdeveloped jaws are one of the leading causes of obstructive sleep apnea.
 An underdeveloped jaw means a smaller airway.
 A narrow jaw can cause the lower jaw to recede to the back of your throat, which, naturally, constricts the airway.
-And when you lay down to sleep, the airway is blocked even more, making it hard to breathe.
+And when you lay down to sleep, the airway is blocked, even more, making it hard to breathe.
 If your jaw is not aligned properly, it can force your tongue to the back of your throat as well.

 Damage to your jaw joint because of a TMJ disorder can also lead to sleep apnea.
 Lack of support from damaged ligaments can cause the lower jaw to fall back as your muscles relax when you sleep.
 If it falls too far back, it will block your airway.